 The cost of accommodation and other living costs are not included within your course fees.
 More information on the cost of accommodation can be found in our accommodation pages.

 We offer further information on possible postgraduate financial support.
 This includes the type of loans, grants and scholarships available both from the government and from Birmingham City University.

 Did you know that you will soon be able to apply for a postgraduate loan of up to £10,906 for some courses and options?

 In order to complete this course a student must successfully complete all the following CORE modules (totalling 160 credits):

 Contemporary Criminological Thought

-The aim of this module is to provide you with an understanding of the different theoretical approaches adopted within the discipline of Criminology.
-Throughout the module students are reminded that Criminology is a “rendezvous subject”.
+The aim of this module is to give students an understanding of the different theoretical approaches adopted within the discipline of Criminology.
+Throughout the module, students are reminded that Criminology is a “rendezvous subject”.
 As a consequence, the history and development of criminological thinking has been subject to change over time, and continues to be pulled in different directions, with recurring tensions between “orthodox” and more “critical” approaches to offending.
-However, the module specifically will consider more contemporary and recent developments in criminological thinking and theorising, taking as its focus contemporary theoretical debates that are encountered in contemporary criminology.

 Researching Crime and Security